-3.3 Complete model: astronomical forcing of the organic matter flux and dependency to carbon and oxygen quantities.
+3.3 Complete model: astronomical forcing of the organic matter flux and dependency on carbon and oxygen quantities

-Here, we use the complete form of the organic matter flux, as described in Section 2.1.
-The organic matter flux depends on the surface carbon quantity C, the surface oxygen quantity O and the astronomical forcing : $B = B_0(C(t), O(t)) - a_f F(t)$.
+Here, we use the complete form of the organic matter flux, as described in Sect.
+2.1.
+The organic matter flux, B, depends on the surface carbon quantity, C; the surface oxygen quantity, O; and the astronomical forcing, F(t): B = $B_0(C(t), O(t)) - a_f F(t)$.
 We perform simulations for different a_f parameter values ranging from $a_f = 0$ to $a_f = 0.05$.
-This corresponds to different relative importance of the astronomical forcing on the organic matter flux.
+This corresponds to the different relative importance of the astronomical forcing on the organic matter flux.
 The simulations are run over 120 Myr.
 We perform these simulations in two different cases.
-The first [case A] corresponds to a situation where the system oscillates freely for
+The first (case A) corresponds to a situation where the system oscillates freely for $a_f = 0$.
+This corresponds to panel (a) of Fig. 3.
+The second one (case B) corresponds to a situation where the system does not oscillate for $a{\rm f} = 0$ (presence of a stable equilibria).
+In our case, we have taken a situation corresponding to panel (b) of Fig. 3.
+The evolution of δ^{13} C in both these cases is displayed in panels (a) of Figs. 8 and 9.
+A zoom on the last 20 Myr of the simulation is provided in panels (b).
+The spectral analysis of the modelled δ^{13} C is displayed in panels (c).
+The spectral analy-